Universal Gastroenterology | Dr Arun Gupta

 Dr Arun Gupta, MBBS, FRACP, MD is an experienced specialist gastroenterologist serving Hampton and the surrounding bayside areas of Melbourne.
 Dr Gupta performs procedures at Holmesglen Private Hospital (Moorabbin), Cabrini Malvern, Glen Iris Private, and at The Bays in Mornington.
 He consults at in Moorabbin, Burwood, and in Mornington.
 He holds an honorary appointment as clinical research fellow at The Royal Melbourne Hospital.

-An expert in managing all aspects of gastroenterology, hepatology (liver problems) and pancreatico-biliary disease.
-Dr Gupta has a particular interest in the diagnosis and management of inflammatory bowel disease, coeliac disease, eosinophilic oesophagitis and dyspepsia, as well as functional gastrointestinal disorders.
+With expertise in managing all aspects of gastroenterology, hepatology (liver problems) and pancreatico-biliary disease, Dr Gupta has a particular interest in the diagnosis and management of inflammatory bowel disease, coeliac disease, eosinophilic oesophagitis and dyspepsia, as well as functional gastrointestinal disorders.
 He takes a holistic approach and personalises his recommendations to each patient.

 Please see here for more information about endoscopic procedures that Dr Gupta performs.
 Arun is passionate about quality in endoscopy and has supervised many registrars (trainee specialists) to perform endoscopy competently and safely.